Meteor-Community-Packages/meteor-collection2/README.md

 });
 ```

-This adds the virtual field to documents retrieved with `find()`, etc., which means you could now do `{{fullName}}` in your HTML as if fullName were actually stored in the MongoDB collection.
+This adds the virtual field to documents retrieved with `find()`, etc., which means you could
+now do `{{fullName}}` in your HTML as if fullName were actually stored in the MongoDB collection.
+However, you cannot query on a virtual field.

 ## Contributing